Vertiv: 2000–2016: Emerson Network Power

-Vertiv
+2016–present: Vertiv

-In 2016, following Platinum Equity's $4 billion acquisition of ENP, the company officially commenced a campaign to rebrand under the name Vertiv.
-Vertiv launched as a stand-alone business and announced the appointment of Rob Johnson as chief executive officer.
+In December 2016, Platinum Equity acquired the ENP business from Emerson Electric in a transaction valued in excess of $4 billion.
+The company was rebranded as Vertiv, and Emerson retained a subordinated equity stake.
+Vertiv launched as a stand-alone business and appointed Rob Johnson as chief executive officer.

 In 2017, Vertiv sold its ASCO power switch business to Schneider Electric for $1.25 billion.
-The company made three acquisitions in 2018; Energy Labs, Geist and MEMS.
-After merging with GS Acquisition Holdings in 2020, Vertiv Holdings Co became public on the New York Stock Exchange (NYSE: VRT).
-In 2021, Vertiv acquired E+I Engineering, a global provider of switchgear, busway and modular power solutions power, for $1.8 billion.
+The company made three acquisitions in 2018: Energy Labs, Geist and MEMS.
+Through a merger with a Goldman Sachs-led special purpose acquisition company, GS Acquisition Holdings, Vertiv became publicly traded on the New York Stock Exchange (NYSE: VRT) on February 10, 2020.
+In 2021, Vertiv acquired E+I Engineering, a global provider of switchgear, busway and modular power solutions, for $1.8 billion.
+In December 2023, Vertiv acquired CoolTera Ltd, a provider of coolant distribution infrastructure for data center liquid cooling technology, strengthening its thermal management portfolio for high density compute cooling requirements.
+Most recently, a $200 million agreement was announced to acquire Great Lakes Data Racks & Cabinets, a manufacturer of customised data rack enclosures, seismic cabinets, and cable management systems, in July 2025.

-On October 3, 2022, Vertiv announced that Giordano Albertazzi will succeed Rob Johnson as CEO effective January 1, 2023.

-Giordano Albertazzi became Vertiv's Chief Executive Officer in January 2023 and retains his role as President, of Americas until a replacement is named.
+In 2023, Vertiv's share price increased 252%, outperforming all companies in the S&P 500 index.

+In 2025, Vertiv debuted on the Fortune 500 at No. 471, and ranked No. 1,174 on the Forbes Global 2000.
+The company's market capitalization was valued at over $64 billion as of October 2025.